NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

     source_vol: str,                # Name of the source volume in the source SVM that will be cached by the FlexCache volume (required).
     source_svm: str,                # Name of the source Storage Virtual Machine (SVM) that contains the origin volume to be cached (required).
     flexcache_vol: str,             # Name of the FlexCache volume to be created (required).
-    flexcache_svm: str,             # Name of the Storage Virtual Machine (SVM) where the FlexCache volume will be created (required).
     flexcache_size: str,            # Size of the FlexCache volume to be created.
 Format: '1024Mi', '100Gi', '10Ti', etc. Note: The size must be at least 50Gi (required).
     backend_name: str,              # Name of the tridentbackendconfig (required).
-    cluster_name: str = None,       # Name of the non-default hosting cluster where the FlexCache volume will be created (optional).
+    junction: str = None,           # The junction path for the FlexCache volume (optional).
-    storage_class: str = None,      # Kubernetes StorageClass to use when provisioning the new FlexCache volume.
-If not specified, the default StorageClass will be used (optional).
     namespace: str = "default",     # Kubernetes namespace to create the new PersistentVolumeClaim (PVC) in.
 If not specified, the PVC will be created in the "default" namespace (optional).
     print_output: bool = False      # Denotes whether or not to print messages to the console during execution (optional).
 ) :